You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 thyssenkrupp Steel’s climate strategy

-The goal is clear: Steelmaking at thyssenkrupp is to be climate-neutral by 2050.
-With its climate strategy the company is stepping up its current activities to reduce emissions, accepting its social responsibility and showing its commitment to the 2015 Paris Climate Agreement.
-As an initial target thyssenkrupp is aiming to reduce emissions from its own production and processes and from the purchase of energy by 30 percent versus the base year 2018 by 2030.
-To achieve these goals, we are going to need support from policy makers.
-Only with the right framework, the transformation of the industry will be a success
+The goal is clear: Steel production at thyssenkrupp is planned to be carbon-neutral by 2045.
+With our climate strategy, we are stepping up our previous activities to reduce emissions, accepting our social responsibility and showing our commitment to the 2015 Paris Climate Agreement.
+The new SBTi Net Zero Standard, along which we will have our targets verified, requires at least 90% reduction of our own emissions (Scope 1), from energy purchases (Scope 2) and in the supply chain (Scope 3) by 2050.
+As an initial target for 2030, thyssenkrupp Steel is aiming to reduce emissions from its own production and processes and from the purchase of energy by more than 30 percent versus the base year 2018.

 Further information